gmonet/gromacs/README.md

  -  `zmax` is the highest value of z coordinate (nm) for which the field is applied (if `zmin` is equal to `zmax`, the force field is applied in whole simulation box).

 If you assign atoms to the atom group `USER1` then the external forcefield is applied to the atoms belonging to this group.
+If you assign atoms to the atom group `USER2` then an inverted external forcefield is applied to the atoms belonging to this group.

 ## Apply an external electric field on a slice of the simulation box